ncatlab/nlab-content/pages/2753.md

 * [[Dmitry Roytenberg]], _Courant--Dorfman algebras and their cohomology_ ([arXiv](http://arxiv.org/abs/0902.4862))

 the analogous algebraic structure for [[Courant algebroid]]s is discussed.
-These "2-Lie--Rinehart algebras" are called [[Courant?Dorfman algebra]]s there.
+These "2-Lie--Rinehart algebras" are called [[Courant-Dorfman algebra]]s there.

 ## Related concepts